ryanjagger/ship/audit/discoveries.md

 - **Updates not persisting** → check `pendingSaves`.
 If the only client disconnects within the 2s debounce window, the on-close handler at `api/src/collaboration/index.ts:822-827` forces a final persist; if not, the timeout fires normally.
 - **Sync never completes** → SyncStep1 went out (server) but no SyncStep2 came back.
 Likely the doc wasn't loaded (`getOrCreateDoc` swallowed an error at line 257).
 Tail the API logs for `[Collaboration] Failed to load document`.

+### How I'd apply this in a future project

+1. **Reach for CRDTs only when concurrent editing is the actual requirement.** Yjs eliminates "last write wins" conflict logic, but it costs you a binary state column, a debounced persistence layer, and a dual-write JSON fallback.
+For single-writer or low-contention features I'd stick with plain REST + optimistic updates and skip the whole stack.
+2. **Use WebSocket close codes (4000–4999) as a cheap control channel.** Before inventing a custom in-band message format for "go reconnect to a new doc id" or "drop your cache", I'd check whether a close code + 123-byte JSON reason gets the signal across, since it rides the existing close handshake with zero protocol changes.
+3. **Always carry a non-CRDT fallback representation.** The dual write (binary `yjs_state` + plain `content` JSON) is what lets REST reads skip the CRDT decoder and what recovers a doc when binary state is corrupt.
+I'd treat the human-readable copy as the source of truth for reads and the CRDT state as an optimization, not the other way around.

 ## EXPLAIN / EXPLAIN ANALYZE

 ### The two commands